arcanecode/PowerShell/PSAzure_Module/ReadMe.md

 # Copyright
 All of the code in this branch, including its sub branches, are Copyright (c) 2017, 2018 Robert C. Cain.
 All rights reserved.
 The code herein is for demonstration purposes.
 No warranty or guarentee is implied or expressly granted.
+Users assume all risks and liabilities.

 This code may be used in your projects.
+Attribution appreciated, but not required.

-This code may NOT be reproduced in whole or in part, in print, video, or on the internet, without the express written consent of the author.
+This code may **NOT** be reproduced in whole or in part, in print, video, or on the internet, without the express written consent of the author.

 # Contact Information
 Author: Robert C. Cain | [@ArcaneCode](https://twitter.com/arcanecode) | info@arcanetc.com | http://arcanecode.me